lisds/everything-counts/README.md

 This repository containts materials for the Everything Counts module, namely labs and exercises, both as Jupyter Notebooks.

+*Note on structure*: materials are organised by week, placed in a subfolder for that week.

-Note on nomenclature: 01-1-lab means "week 1" "class 1" "lab".
+*Note on nomenclature*: 01-1-lab means "week 1" "class 1" "lab".

 The files are based on the excellent work of [Vural Aksakalli](https://github.com/akmand/statististics_tutorials) and